-Blind BBC reporter Sean Dilley stops thief from stealing his phone
+Blind BBC News correspondent Sean Dilley defeats mugger who stole his phone

 - Published

-A blind BBC reporter managed to stop a mugger from stealing his mobile phone by "instinctively" leaping on him.
+A blind BBC reporter has told how he got his phone back from a mugger - by "instinctively" leaping on them.

 Sean Dilley took a break to go outside for a coffee during his night shift at London's New Broadcasting House when he was targeted early on Tuesday.